Conditional question

 This page talks about the sd_show_if()

-function for Conditional Navigation of Pages in surveydown, followed by examples of Common Conditions that you can use with these functions.
+function to conditionally Skip to Pages in surveydown, followed by examples of Common Conditions that you can use with these functions.
 These functions allow you to control the flow of your survey based on the respondent’s answers.

 Conditional Question Display